alvarnydev/yanniksahl.com/src/content/work/rekordstore.md

 img_alt: A web app with a purple theme displaying a searchbar with fields for Arist and Song and a table with suggestions.
 link: https://rekordstore.com
 description: |
-  I am currently creating RekordStore which allows its users to compare different music vendors to get the best deal for their digital rekord shopping.
+  I currently create RekordStore which allows its users to compare different music vendors to get the best deal for their digital rekord shopping.
 While it's not terribly useful in today's streaming age, certain niche groups like DJs still need (and want) to own their music.
 tags:
   - Full-Stack
   - React